-The Board recognises the importance of having a diverse Board in terms of experience, skills, competence, ethnicity, gender, culture and age.
-The size and composition of the Board shall be appropriate and well-balanced to cater to the long-term sustainable success of the Bank.
+The Bank recognises the importance of having a diverse Board in terms of experience, skills, competence, ethnicity, gender, culture and age.
+The size and composition of the Board should be appropriate and well-balanced to ensure the long-term sustainable success of the Bank.

-At present, the Board of the Bank is represented by five (5) Members, comprising the Non-Independent Non-Executive ("NINED") Chairperson, the Managing Director and three (3) Independent Non-Executive Directors ("INEDs").
-The appointment of Ms Wei Quanhong has enriched the composition of the Board with additional women representation.
-The Board now has a greater gender diversity of 2 women and 3 men directors.
-The Board with heterogeneous personal expertise and experience would foster a well-functioning board moving towards the Bank's long-term strategies and sustainability.
+The Board currently consists of five (5) Members, including the Non-Independent Non-Executive Director/Chairperson ("NINED"), the MD/CEO and three (3) Independent Non-Executive Directors ("INEDs").
+With Ms Wei Quanhong and Ms Sum Leng Kuang on the Board, the Board is now more gender diverse, comprising two (2) female and three (3) male Directors.
+A board with heterogeneous expertise and experience would contribute to the well-functioning of the board, leading to the achievement of the Bank's long-term strategies and sustainability.

-A brief profile of each member of the Board is presented below:-
+The profile of each member of the Board is as follows:-